jeremychoi/owasp-asvs-wstg-checklist/README.md

 # OWASP Application Security Checklist for Testing (mapping ASVS with WSTG)

 This checklist is based on OWASP Application Security Verification Standard (ASVS), mapping with the OWASP Web Security Testing Guide (WSTG).
-The goal is to help developers, testers or security professionals with testing the application in a more organized way.
+The goal is to help developers, testers or security professionals with testing the application/service in a more organized way.

 ## ASVS